gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env.md

 See each sub-command's help for details on how to use the generated script.

 The generated script points the KUBECONFIG environment variable to the currently targeted shoot, seed or garden cluster.
+To point the KUBECONFIG to the targeted cluster in all shell sessions consider adding the script to your shell's startup configuration.

 ### Options